6 Tips for Choosing the Right Wall Art for Your Living Room

 4. Consider Colours and Patterns

-One of the more important things to consider when choosing wall art is keeping on theme with the colours in your room.
+One of the more important things to consider when choosing a wall art painting is staying on theme with the colours in your room.

 Colour is very important when furnishing any home.
 It sets the tone and mood you want to present in your living room.
 Are you looking for a more neutral living room, or are you looking for something more bohemian?
 These are important questions to ask yourself when you think about colour.